astropy/pyvo/docs/pyvo/data_access.rst

 Internet connections.

-From the caller's perspective, they are nearly the same as synchronous queries, except that they return a :py:class:`~pyvo.dal.tap.TAPQueryAsync` object instead of a result.
+From the caller's perspective, they are nearly the same as synchronous queries, except that they return a :py:class:`~pyvo.dal.tap.AsyncTAPJob` object instead of a result.

 >>> job = service.run_async(query)